 How much realistically do I need to retire?

-A good rule of thumb is to aim for a retirement income that is 80% of your pre-retirement income.
+A good rule of thumb is to aim for a retirement income of 80% of your pre-retirement income.

 What is the best retirement calculator?

-The best retirement calculator for you will estimate how much income you’ll need at retirement age and recommend ways to help you reach your goal.
+The best retirement calculators will estimate how much income you’ll need at retirement age and recommend ways to help you reach your goal.

 What is the 70% rule for retirement?

 The 70% rule is a guideline that says you should expect to need 70% of your current income in retirement.
-This rule assumes that you will no longer have work-related expenses, such as transportation and clothing costs.
+This rule assumes you will no longer have work-related expenses like transportation and clothing.
+This percentage accounts for reduced expenses, such as work-related costs and savings contributions, that typically decrease once you have retired.
 However, you may still have other expenses, such as healthcare costs.

 What is a good retirement per month?

-A good general rule of thumb is to aim for an income that is 80% of your pre-retirement income.
-This will give you a good starting point to estimate how much retirement savings you’ll need to retire.
+Aiming for 80% of your pre-retirement income is a general rule of thumb.
+Our retirement calculator will give you a good starting point to estimate how much retirement savings you’ll need to retire.

 What is the average Social Security Benefits check?

-According to the Social Security Administration, the average monthly Social Security retirement benefit for retired workers is $1,542.22.
+According to the Social Security Administration, the average monthly Social Security retirement benefit for retired workers is $1,837.29 (as of June 2023).